 In addition to the above requirements, please note the following requirements relevant to preparation for the bar examination:

-- First, students who have a required core curriculum GPA lower than 2.7 must submit their curricular choices for review and approval by the senior associate dean.
-The requirement was adopted by the faculty in the fall of 2006 to help ensure that students who struggled in their first year select coursework that will adequately prepare them for the rigors of the bar examination.
+- First, students who have a required core curriculum GPA lower than 2.85 must submit their curricular choices for review and approval by the senior associate dean.
+The requirement was adopted by the faculty to help ensure that students who struggled in their first year select coursework that will adequately prepare them for the rigors of the bar examination.

-- Second, students who have a required core curriculum GPA lower than 2.7 must take Legal Analysis in the fall semester of the second year for full-time students and in the spring semester of the second year for part-time students.
+- Second, students who have a required core curriculum GPA lower than 2.85 must take Critical Legal Analysis in the fall semester of the second year for full-time students and in the spring semester of the second year for part-time students.

 - Third, students who have a required core curriculum GPA of 2.95 or lower must successfully complete the Advanced Common Law Capstone (4 credits) in the final year of study.
-The requirement was adopted by the faculty in the spring of 2014 to provide a comprehensive review of topics tested on the New Jersey bar examination.
+The requirement was adopted by the faculty to provide a comprehensive review of topics tested on the New Jersey bar examination.
 Please note that this course is offered once a year in the spring semester.

 A number of factors should inform your curricular decisions, including: (1) preparing for the bar exam, (2) familiarizing yourself with the fundamentals of the substantive law in areas where you are likely to practice, (3) honing skills (writing, advocacy, negotiation, etc.) necessary to be an effective lawyer, and (4) satisfying your intellectual curiosity.
 There are no absolute rules for choosing courses.
 Nevertheless, you need to select a balance of offerings that expose you to a variety of subjects and skills and give you the versatility demanded of lawyers.
 Do not be tempted to choose courses on the basis of the average grade of the course or scheduling convenience.
 While it may not seem so now, your time in law school is precious; you may well miss out on opportunities to become a well-rounded lawyer by choosing courses on such bases.